Don’t want to end up with melted cables in your 3D printer? Want it to be reliable, too? Then wire it up properly! Learn how in this video.

 Watch my reviews of both LulzBot 3D printers here and check the links in video description for more info on the machines straight from Aleph Objects.

-So if you enjoyed this video, leave me a thumbs, if you didn’t down, and you want to support the general thing i’m doing here, consider subscribing, using the Amazon affiliate links from the video description or directly throwing me a dollar or two over on Patreon.
+So if you enjoyed this video, leave me a thumbs, if you didn’t down, and you want to support the general thing i’m doing here, consider subscribing, or directly throwing me a dollar or two over on Patreon.
 And that’s it for today, thanks for watching, and i’ll see you in the next one.

 Music is Jahzzar – Seas of Mars, licensed CC-BY-SA